bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 selector, and to let the links change color, once a user has visited these pages, you can use the visited pseudo-class selector.

-But if you\'re using multiple pseudo-classes for a specific element, there is an important rule to keep in mind.
+But if you&apos;re using multiple pseudo-classes for a specific element, there is an important rule to keep in mind.

 The order in which you apply pseudo-classes in a document determines